Dan609/biocell/README.md

 Data and scripts for calculating correlations

-The file contains the data of measurements of the Kendall correlation coefficient (bTau), made to assess the colocalization of the RhoA protein and cell nuclei in human mechenchymal stem cells. bTau was measured on images obtained using laser scanning confocal microscopy using the ImageJ program.
+This repository contains the data of measurements of the Kendall correlation coefficient (bTau), made to assess the colocalization of the RhoA protein and cell nuclei in human mechenchymal stem cells. bTau was measured on images obtained using laser scanning confocal microscopy using the ImageJ program.
 The experiments were performed at the Institute of Cytology of the Russian Academy of Sciences, St. Petersburg, Russia, in 2021.

 In the bTau.csv file, the data is presented in a "long" format: each measurement is a separate line, the columns are: Cell - the name of the cell line; Passage - passage number; bTau is the correlation coefficient reflecting the colocalization of RhoA and nuclei; bGal - the number of cells that stain positively for beta-galactosidase, in percent; DoublingTime is the doubling time of the cell population.